Horses of Assateague Island

 Starting in 1925, the Chincoteague Volunteer Fire Company began rounding up the herd on Chincoteague Island and selling young ponies.
 After World War II, they moved the ponies to Assateague Island.
 Since 1946, the US Fish and Wildlife Service has issued a grazing permit to the Chincoteague Volunteer Fire Company, a 501(c)(3) nonprofit organization.
 Grazing permits for private owners were phased out in the early 1950's.

 The last Wednesday of July is a major tourist event, the annual Pony Swim.
-The process starts by rounding up all of the horses n th Virginia portion of Assateague Island.
+The process starts by rounding up all of the horses in the Virginia portion of Assateague Island.
 "Saltwater cowboys" move the horses living on the Northern Management Unit (3,300 acres) of the Chincoteague National Wildlife Refuge into the northern corral.
 Horses living on the Southern Management Unit (547 acres) are placed in the south corral.
 Movement is controlled by 13 miles of fences.
 Gates are opened in advance of hurricanes to allow ponies to move to the highest ground, when a roundup and relocation is conducted.

 Two days before the swim, the northern herd is moved south along the Atlantic Ocean beach to the south corral at sunrise.
 If there are piping plover chicks or nesting sea turtles on the beach, the Pony Walk route is modified.
 From that location, most of the ponies are forced to swim across the narrow channel over to Chincoteague Island.